Soto Cano Air Base: About Soto Cano and JTF-Bravo command and structure

 José Enrique Soto Cano Air Base is a Honduras military installation and home of the Honduras Air Force and Honduras Air Force Academy.
 It is located less than 10 mi from Comayagua (population: 33,000), and 60 mi from the Honduras capital, Tegucigalpa.
 The base is about 2 × 6 mi; lies in the Comayagua Valley and is ringed by 8000 ft mountain peaks to the east and west.
 Soto Cano sits at an elevation of 2062 ft above sea level.

 The American contingent at Soto Cano Air Base is designated Joint Task Force-Bravo and consists of U.S. military personnel, U.S. civilians and Honduran civilians.
 They work in five different major support commands (MSCs) including the 612th Air Base Squadron (ABS), Army Forces Battalion, Joint Security Forces, Medical Element, and the 1st Battalion, 228th Aviation Regiment.
-The 1/228th provides aerial support for the JTF-Bravo humanitarian and disaster recovery missions.
+The 1-228th Aviation provides aviation support for the JTF-Bravo humanitarian and disaster recovery missions.
 The Joint-Staff provides command and control for JTF-B and falls directly under the JTF-B Commander.
 The requirement is for a U.S. Army Colonel to be the Commander of JTF-B and a U.S. Air Force Lieutenant Colonel to be the Deputy Commander.
-In addition, MEDEL, 1-228th AR, and ARFOR are commanded by the U.S. Army, while, the 612th ABS and JSF are commanded by the U.S. Air Force.
-Air Force within the Joint Staff remain under the administrative control (ADCON) of AFSOUTH while Army within the Joint Staff remain under the ADCON of ARSOUTH.
+In addition, MEDEL, 1-228th AV, and ARFOR are commanded by U.S. Army officers, while, the 612th ABS and JSF are commanded by U.S. Air Force officers.
+Within the Joint Staff, Air Force personnel remain under the administrative control (ADCON) of AFSOUTH while Army personnel are ADCON under ARSOUTH.
 The J-1 Staff Directorate retains the responsibility for any local administrative requirements for all Joint-Staff service members.

 The 612 ABS has among its functions; weather forecasting, fire protection, and maintaining a 24-hour C-5 Galaxy-capable runway.
 The Army Forces operate finance, personnel and airborne operations.
 Joint Security Forces consists of Air Force and Army force protection personnel who patrol the base and provide gate guard duty alongside their Honduran counterparts.

 Health care services are performed by the Medical Element.
-The 1st Battalion, 228th Aviation Regiment performs a variety of airlift support missions throughout Central and South America with UH-60 Black Hawk and CH-47 Chinook helicopters.
+The 1-228th Aviation performs a variety of airlift support missions throughout Central and South America with UH-60 Black Hawk and CH-47 Chinook helicopters.
 U.S. forces are guests on the base which is the home of the Honduran Air Force Academy.
 Soto Cano is not a U.S. installation as some media report.
+The United States Department of Defense pays approximately 96% of all annual costs associated with operation and maintenance of the base, thereby in practice, controlling most operational decisions associated with the base.